iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

   caption="Every stochastic parrot needs its stochastic chicken.\nGenerated with OpenAI DALL-E 3 and edited by the author."
 />

-*This topic is continued in my next article, [Secret chickens II: Tuning the chicken ](secret-chickens-tuning), which discusses techniques that affect the behaviour of the chicken.*
+*This topic is continued in my next article, [Secret chickens II: Tuning the chicken, ](secret-chickens-tuning) which discusses techniques that affect the behaviour of the chicken.*

 ## Key Takeaways